Creatine: Useful Tool or Wellness Hype?

 Whether this is measurable or just perceived depends on the person and their training.
 What I don’t see is dramatic cognitive enhancement or mood transformation — those claims don’t match what the athletes I coach are actually experiencing, which is consistent with where the evidence sits but honestly there are so many other factors at play who knows for sure?

-One 47-year-old Army officer I coached added 5g of creatine monohydrate daily over a 12-week Foundations cycle.
-His three-rep max deadlift went up about 20 pounds.
-His run times didn’t move.
-His sleep didn’t change.
-He felt like he was training “with a little more in the tank” on his later sets.
-That’s exactly what the evidence predicts.
-Not miraculous.
-Useful.
+One 47-year-old Army officer I coached added 5 g of creatine monohydrate daily over 12 weeks while following Foundations.
+His three-rep-max deadlift went up about 20 pounds, his run times and sleep did not noticeably change, and he described having “a little more in the tank” on later sets.
+That single observation cannot separate the supplement from training, recovery, measurement variation, or expectation.

 Was this the creatine?
 Or just the effects from consistent training?